-This tutorial shows you how to visualize your Valarm data in 3 dimensions (plus time) using KML and Google Earth™.
-You can see your Valarm data with topography and any other available layers.
-Download and install Google Earth if you haven’t already.
-Also check out our other articles on Valarm data with ESRI ArcGIS, Quantum GIS, and Microsoft Excel.
+This tutorial shows you how to visualize your Industrial IoT sensor data in 3 dimensions (plus time) using KML and Google Earth™.
+You can see your Tools.Valarm.net IoT device measurements with topography and any other layers you have available.

 Here is a quick step-by-step (more details and screenshots further down this page):

-- In Valarm Tools, go to the Analytical Mapping page.
+- On Tools.Valarm.net, go to your Analytical Mapping page.

 - Select your Device, and a date range that will pull up your data.